-You can make an outright gift simply by indicating in your will the assets you would like to donate.
-You can specify:
+To make an outright gift in your will, simply specify:

-- A certain sum of money - A particular asset (for instance, 100 shares of stock) - A percentage of the value of your estate (this allows the charity to share in the increase or decrease of the estate value, which can change quickly and dramatically) - The "residue" of your estate-the amount that remains after all costs, debts, and taxes have been paid and all monetary and specific bequests have been satisfied (especially appropriate when you want other bequests to have priority)
+- A dollar amount (say, \$10,000) or an asset (such as 100 shares of stock) - A percentage of the value of your estate (this allows the charity to share in the increase or decrease of the estate value, which can change quickly and dramatically) - What's left in your estate after all costs, debts, and taxes have been paid and all bequests have been satisfied (appropriate when you want other bequests to have priority)

 Your personal objectives should determine the exact form of your gift.
-Consult your attorney for advice, and of course, we are pleased to provide any assistance you or your attorney may need in planning your gift.
+Consult your attorney and our organization for advice and assistance.